YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 - UPDATE MY PAGE git hub project
 - Create Project Image
 - [Write up how to use MKdoc]( https://medium.com/omics-diary/how-to-create-a-documentation-website-with-mkdocs-bb2b73d4dde7)
+- Create a Checklist for end users oof these doc ie change this page to that

 CREATE BLOG POST